Dear Parent(s) and Carer(s)

 There are other absences, such as approved sporting activities that can be authorised and there will be events affecting families, some unforeseen, which will necessitate absence from college; professional discretion will need to be used in these cases as to whether the absence can be authorised.
 If exceptional

 circumstances are being applied for an Application for Leave of Absence for Exceptional Circumstances form is to be completed and submitted to the Principal for approval at least two weeks prior to the absence.
-Forms are also available from the Attendance Administrator on 01223 200400 Ext 3231.
+Forms are also available from the Attendance Officer on 01223 200400 Ext 3231.

 We expect absences to be kept to a minimum; routine medical and dental appointments should be arranged out of school hours wherever possible.

-Holidays During Term time
+Holidays during Term time

 In line with Government guidelines, where parents/carers are discouraged from taking students out of College during term time, the Principal may not grant absence for any reason unless there are exceptional circumstances.
 If exceptional circumstances are being applied for an Application for Leave of Absence for Exceptional Circumstances form is to be completed and submitted to the Principal for approval at least two weeks prior to the absence.
 The change in legislation has meant the removal of holiday entitlement and Headteachers will now not authorise any holiday requests in term time, unless there are exceptional circumstances.
+A family holiday taken in term time will result in a warning and Penalty Notice being issued.

 A Final Word